ethereum/hive/README.md

 be loaded into the client images.

-To prevent duplicating the list of config files and env vars that need to be implemented to cross over from validators to clients, we'll refer the reader to the readme's [Initializing the client](#initializing-the-client) section which lists all of them, also detailing what each means.
+To prevent duplicating the list of config files and env vars that need to be implemented to cross over from validators to clients, we'll refer the reader to the readme's [*"Initializing the client"*](#initializing-the-client) section which lists all of them, also detailing what each means.

 In short, a validator must create all of the above linked chain configuration files and define some